-Are you ready to learn how to make your own essential oil scented beeswax candles?
+Are you ready to learn how to make your own essential oil scented candles?
 It’s simple to do and fun.
 This was a first for me and it was much easier (and faster) than I thought it would be!
 Adding essential oils to homemade candles makes the whole house smell amazing.
 Of course the only oils I would use are Young Living Essential Oils because of their high quality and purity.

 This post contains affiliate links for your convenience.
 Click “here” to read my full disclosure policy.
 You can click on the links to be taken right to the product with absolutely no cost or obligation to you!

 - Young Living Essential Oils – whatever scents that you like.
 I chose Eucalyptus and Spearmint, but there are literally dozens of scents and combinations of scents.
 I only use Young Living Essential Oils because of their high quality, purity and Seed to Seal guarantee.
+You will need to sign in as a retail shopper, no obligation though!

 - Metal Pitcher (Pouring Pot) and a pot large enough to place it inside (think double boiler).